AhmedThahir/uni-notes/docs/Economics/Econometrics/10_Time_Series_Modelling.md

 - The underlying data-generating process may change
 	- Solution: Give higher sample weight to recent past

+When doing any exploratory analysis, make sure to do in a time-series fashion
+- Rolling mean, median, quantile
+- Rolling std, IQR
+- Rolling correlation, mutual information

 ## Uni-Variate vs Causal

 |                | Uni-Variate                                                                                                  | Multi-variate                                             |